 Getting an electric trolling motor for your inflatable raft or dinghy is a great upgrade.
 It makes boating fun for the family, and fishing trips much easier.

-We’ve put together a thorough guide on everything you need to know about electric trolling motors to help you in deciding which one is the perfect engine for your SIB.
+We’ve put together a thorough guide on everything you need to know about electric trolling motors to help you in deciding which one is perfect for your SIB.

 First of all, let’s have a look at the products I can recommend to anybody looking for a strong, reliable motor.

-Let’s have a look at the motors these companies make, along with their specifications.
+Here are the basic transom-mounted electric motors these companies make, along with their specifications.

 Don’t worry if you don’t understand the detailed specs just yet, I’ll go over what you need to be mindful of below.

 The NV series is the most popular transom-mount motor made by Newport Vessels.
 These electric motors are plastic-encased, which makes them light, thus easy to move around.

 The NV series motors provide great value, as they have integrated things that are considered extras by other manufacturers.

 Here are the common characteristics of NV series trolling motors: